WMS as data source

 - Click the Select button.

-It is possible to add password-protected WMS layers in GIS Cloud, but it has to be organized in a way the system can recognize it.
-Username and password have to be included in the WMS URL and saved in the GIS Cloud Source Browser.
+It is possible to add password-protected WMS layers in GIS Cloud, but it has to be organized in a way the system can recognize them.
+The username and password have to be included in the WMS URL and saved in the GIS Cloud Source Browser.

 - Open Map Editor and Source browser.